-General education literature requirement: This requirement must be met with ENGL 2103 (Western Literature), ENGL 2603 (World Literature), or ENGL 2004H/2114H (Classics of Western Culture I or II).
+General education literature requirement: This requirement must be met with ENGL 2103 (Western Literature), ENGL 2603 (World Literature), or ENGL 2004H (Honors Seminar in Ethics and Literature).

-Major Requirements Credit Hours: 36

-Core Courses for Literature Track and Wri ting Track 21
+Major Requirements Credit Hours: 36 Core Courses for Literature Track and Writing Track 21

 ENGL 2303 Critical Reading and Writing 3

-One 2000-level s urvey of British Literature 3
+One 2000-level si urvey of British Literature 3

-One 2000-level s urvey of American Literature 3
+One 2000-level su urvey of American Literature 3

-One 2000-4000-l evel Creative Writing course 3
+One 2000-4000-le evel Creative Writing course 3

 ENGL 3203 Advanced Grammar and Usage or

 ENGL 4213 Studies in Linguistics 3

 ENGL 4463 Seminar in Rhetoric 3

 ENGL 4762 Senior Seminar 2

 ENGL 4761 Senior Project 1

 Literature Tra ck 15

-One additional 20 000-level survey of American literatu ire 3
+000-level survey of American literature 3

-One additional 20 000-level survey of British literature 3
+000-level survey of British literature 3

-Two 3000- or 4000-level courses in two of the following categories:
+00-level courses in two of the following categori ies:

-theory, movemen nts/periods, major authors, genre 6
+its/periods, major authors, genre 6

-One 3000- or 400 00-level course with a focus on diver sity 3
+One 3000- or 400 00-level course with a focus on diversity 3

 Writing Track 15

-ENGL 3063 Fiction Writing Workshop
+• on Writing Workshop 3

-ENGL 3163 Poetry Writing Workshop
+ry Writing Workshop 3

-One 3000- to 4000-level in a 3rd genre
+0-level in a 3rd genre

-(nonfiction, screenwriting, etc.)
+(nonfiction, scree • 3

 One 3000- to 4000-level professional course

-(editing or technical writing courses, internships, etc.)
+(editing or techni cal writing courses, internships, etc.) 3

-One additional 3000- to 4000-level course in any of the following: Advanced Workshop, Topics in Writing, any Seminar, or Studies in Genre, Theory, Major Authors, Movements/Periods
+One additional 30 000- to 4000-level course in any of the following j:

+Advanced Workshop, Topics in Writing, any Seminar, or Studies in Genre,

+Theory, Major Au Theory, Major Authors, Movements/Periods 3

+Course taken must differ from sore requirement